History of the Family Justice Center of Georgetown and Horry Counties

 2017 brought about continued growth and a groundbreaking ceremony for the agency’s new 5,250 square feet headquarters plus the expansion of FJC’s Children’s Enrichment Program.

-In January 2018 staff moved into the “much needed” new headquarters facility and added 2 new staff positions.
+In January 2018 staff moved into the “much needed” new headquarters facility and added 1 new staff position.
 A Housing Specialist was hired in partnership with ECHO, to expedite housing access to FJC clients.
-Additionally, due to the ever increasing administrative & social media responsibilities an Office Manager was hired.
-This allowed the current Office/Finance Manager to become a full time Finance Coordinator who has ever increasing accountability and reporting responsibilities.

 Obviously, the dedicated board, staff and Executive Director are determined to provide excellent services to victims of domestic violence and their children and will, without fail, go the extra mile to ensure victim safety and well-being.
 The need is obvious and the commitment to meet that need is strong and unyielding.
 Together, we provide comfort, safety, healing and care the families we serve.